rbenv/rbenv/README.md

   remove rbenv shims directory from PATH, and future invocations like `ruby` will execute the system Ruby version, as before rbenv.

-  `rbenv` will still be accessible on the command line, but your Ruby apps won't be affected by version switching.
+   While disabled, `rbenv` will still be accessible on the command line, but your Ruby apps won't be affected by version switching.

 2. To completely **uninstall** rbenv, perform step (1) and then remove